usnistgov/iheos-toolkit2/xdstools2/src/main/webapp/toolkitx/testkit/tests/30000/remove/readme.txt

-Validate that the Document Registry throws a UnresolvedReferenceException for a non-existent metadata object.
+Confirm the Document Registry throws a UnresolvedReferenceException for a non-existent metadata object.